fluent/fluent-plugin-grok-parser/README.md

 Fluentd accumulates data in the buffer forever to parse complete data when no pattern matches.

-You can use this parser without `multiline_start_regex` when you know your data structure perfectly.
+You can use this parser without `multiline_start_regexp` when you know your data structure perfectly.

 ## How to write Grok patterns